co360/soda-hol/4-use-soda-apis-for-crud-operations.md

 1. Open the **todos.js** file in the **db_apis** directory.

 2. Locate the `create` function and replace the comment related to adding SODA code with code that does the following:
+    * Get a reference to the todos collection.
     * Add the `todo` object passed in to the todos collection.
-Use the method that returns the metadata related to the document.
+Use the `insertOneAndGet` method which returns the metadata related to the document.
     * Return the key value associated with the document that was added to the collection.

     Do your best to write the code on your own, but [use this create example](solutions/4/create.js) if needed.